shamkeev/shamkeev.github.io/README.md

 # Resume

+I can code.
 Trust me, I'm an Engineer.

 ## Skills